 It’s also worth noting that MCP exists within a broader landscape of emerging AI communication standards.
 Google, for instance, introduced the Agent-to-Agent (A2A) protocol, explicitly positioning it as complementary to MCP.
 While MCP focuses on standardizing how a single agent interacts with tools and data sources, A2A aims to standardize how different autonomous AI agents communicate and collaborate with each other.
 Understanding this distinction helps place MCP within the larger context of building complex, multi-agent AI systems.

-The MCP Architecture: Hosts, Clients, and Servers
+MCP Hosts, Clients, and Servers

 MCP follows a client-server architecture designed to facilitate communication between AI applications and the external capabilities they need to leverage.
 The architecture revolves around a clear separation of roles within a client-server model.
 The primary components involved are:

-MCP Host: The Host is the application or runtime that embeds the AI model and needs contextual capabilities.
+1. MCP Host: The Host is the application or runtime that embeds the AI model and needs contextual capabilities.
 Examples include chatbots, AI-enhanced Integrated Development Environments (IDEs) like Cursor or Claude Desktop, or other custom applications integrating AI features.
 The host application operates or embeds the MCP Client to interact with the MCP ecosystem.
 The host is responsible for managing one or more MCP Clients, initiating connections, enforcing security policies, handling user interaction (including critical consent flows for tool use and data access), and potentially aggregating context from multiple servers.

-MCP Client: Residing within the Host environment, the MCP Client acts as an intermediary.
+2. MCP Client: Residing within the Host environment, the MCP Client acts as an intermediary.
 The Client acts as a bridge between the AI model and the external tools exposed by MCP Servers.
 Each Client maintains a persistent, stateful 1:1 connection with a single MCP Server and handling the specifics of the MCP protocol.
 It handles the specifics of the MCP protocol over the chosen transport (e.g., WebSocket), translates requests from the Host into MCP messages, manages the connection lifecycle (including initialization and capability negotiation), handles authentication with the server, and routes messages bidirectionally.
 Think of the MCP Client as a runtime agent or library inside the Host that speaks the MCP protocol and coordinates tool usage.
 The host may launch multiple clients to connect to different servers (for example, one client for a Google Drive connector, another for a database connector).

+3. MCP Server: An MCP Server exposes one or more tools, prompts, or data resources through the standardized MCP interface.
+Servers operate independently and each server provides a specific set of functions or context.
+An MCP Server acts as a gateway, exposing external capabilities to the AI model via the standardized MCP interface.
+A server might provide access to specific databases, integrate with external APIs (like Stripe or GitHub), manage local file systems, or execute specific functions.
+They form the core of the ecosystem, acting as the bridge between the AI model’s requests (via the client) and the real-world tools or data sources.
 MCP Servers can be implemented as local processes communicating via standard I/O (stdio) or as remote services accessible over protocols like HTTP with Server-Sent Events (SSE).
 This architectural separation is fundamental to MCP’s design, promoting security and composability.
 The Host retains control over the user interaction and the overall context, deciding which servers to connect to and managing trust boundaries.
 Each server focuses on providing its specific set of capabilities, isolated from the full conversation context and other connected servers, which is crucial for managing security risks.
 This isolation model is critical.
-It ensures that a tool server can only do what it’s explicitly asked to—and nothing more.
+It ensures that a tool server can only do what it’s explicitly asked to and nothing more.
 The Host is always in control of which tools are available, who can use them, and when they’re called.

-Core Primitives Deep Dive
+Core Primitives of MCP

 MCP servers expose their capabilities using three core primitives: Tools, Resources, and Prompts.
 These primitives define how AI models interact with the external world—by performing actions, accessing data, or shaping behavior—with structured metadata and human-in-the-loop safeguards.

-Tools: Tools represent executable capabilities that the MCP server exposes to the AI model or agent—allowing it to perform actions or invoke external services and APIs.
+Tools represent executable capabilities that the MCP server exposes to the AI model or agent allowing it to perform actions or invoke external services and APIs.
 Examples range from executing Kubernetes command-line interface (CLI) commands (kubectl, helm, istioctl) , calling a payment processing API, interacting with a version control system like GitHub , or any other defined action.
 A critical aspect of MCP Tools is how they are described.
 Unlike traditional APIs defined for machine consumption, MCP tool definitions are designed to be interpretable by language models.

 A tool definition typically includes:

-- A natural language description explaining what the tool does.
+• A natural language description explaining what the tool does.

-- A structured definition of inputs and outputs (e.g., using schemas).
+• A structured definition of inputs and outputs (e.g., using schemas).

-- Any preconditions required for successful execution (e.g., a specific user must exist).
+• Any preconditions required for successful execution (e.g., a specific user must exist).

-- Examples illustrating how the tool might be used in different contexts.
+• Examples illustrating how the tool might be used in different contexts.

 This metadata helps the LLM understand when and how to use a tool correctly, making the tool not just machine-callable, but AI-readable.
+We will be looking at tool definitions in detail in subsequent blog posts in the series.

 Tools can be unsafe (they might execute code, send emails, make purchases, etc.), so MCP enforces that the user must explicitly allow a tool invocation.
 Typically the host will prompt the user “Allow AI to run tool X with these inputs?” and only call the server if confirmed.
 Tool results can be text or data; if a result is binary (e.g. an image or file generated), the server might return a reference (like a URI or an encoded blob) and the host can decide how to handle it (display to user, etc.).
 MCP also allows tool annotations – hints about tool behavior (like cost, side effects) – but these are considered untrusted unless from a trusted source.

-Prompts: These are reusable, server-managed templates designed to guide or enhance the AI model’s behavior and responses in specific situations.
+These are reusable, server-managed templates designed to guide or enhance the AI model’s behavior and responses in specific situations.
 They can be used to maintain consistency in responses, simplify complex or repeated actions, or inject specific instructions or context into the model’s processing flow for certain tasks.
 For example, a troubleshoot-bug prompt might return a series of messages that first instruct the assistant to ask clarifying questions, then analyze logs, etc. Prompts are user-controlled: the idea is the user chooses to insert that prompt flow (like selecting a pre-made recipe).
 In UIs, these could surface as buttons or slash-commands for the user.
 They help standardize complex instructions and can be shared across apps.
 Importantly, because prompts come from an external source, there is a risk of prompt injection if a prompt template is malicious.
 Implementations should only include prompt templates from trusted servers or after user review, and even then the user should know what the prompt will do.
 The MCP spec advises treating tool descriptions and prompt templates as untrusted by default, unless the server is fully trusted

 Interaction Patterns and Data Flow

 In addition to this synchronous flow, MCP supports asynchronous Notifications.
 Servers can proactively send these messages to clients without a preceding request, typically to inform them about relevant state changes, such as the availability of a new tool or updates to a resource the client might be interested in.
 This allows for more dynamic interactions and keeps clients informed about the capabilities available through the server.
 Overall, MCP provides a structured protocol enabling AI agents to effectively plan sequences of actions, execute those steps by interacting with real systems via tools and resources, and adapt based on the information received.
+This completes our high-level overview of the Model Context Protocol.
+We’ve established why it’s needed, what it does, and how its core primitives (tools, resources, and prompts) provide a powerful and extensible framework for AI agent interactions.

 What’s Next?

-- How messages are structured using JSON-RPC 2.0
+• How messages are structured using JSON-RPC 2.0

-- How stateful sessions are maintained across multiple interactions
+• How stateful sessions are maintained across multiple interactions

-enable flexible deployment - What design choices make MCP secure, composable, and scalable
+• What design choices make MCP secure, composable, and scalable